Twelve Trinity Students Selected for Carnegie Study Abroad Program, Summer 2018

 - Trinity reserves the right to decline any application for reasons of safety and security of the student including Trinity’s assessment of potential visa challenges for students who are not U.S. citizens or for other reasons that, in Trinity’s assessment, would preclude the student from successful participation in the program.

-Trinity will notify Carnegie Award winners by March 1, 2018.
+Trinity notified Carnegie Award winners in March 2018.

 For students who are selected for awards in this competition, Trinity will pay the program fees directly to the program provider upon the student’s successful completion of an application to the provider and acceptance into the program.
 That payment will constitute the largest share of the grant award.
 Trinity will also make a grant directly to the student to pay for airfare, transportation and related travel costs and incidental program fees not covered by the program.
 The size of this grant will depend upon the estimated costs for each student.
 The program fee plus the travel and incidental cost award may not exceed $6,000 combined.
 Students are liable to cover any additional costs incurred.